 There are two main types of vegetables: starchy and non-starchy.
 Starchy vegetables are rich in carbohydrates, which can raise a person’s blood sugar levels.

-Some examples of non-starchy vegetables include:
+Some examples of non-starchy vegetables are:

 - carrots